 The name Mevagissey is derived from the names of two saints, St Meva and St Issey.
-The first record of a hamlet in this name was in 1313, but there were local settlements in this vecinity during the Bronze Age.
+The first record of a hamlet in this name was in 1313, but there were local settlements in this vicinity during the Bronze Age.
 Two Bronze Age Burial Urns were discovered at nearby Portmellon.

-Mevagissey was once a home to smugglers & pirates.
-Still boasting a working harbour, at one point Mevagissey was once the centre of Cornwall’s pilchard fishery and boat bulding dating back to the 1700s.
+Mevagissey was once home to smugglers & pirates.
+Still boasting a working harbour, at one point Mevagissey was once the centre of Cornwall’s pilchard fishery and boat building dating back to the 1700s.
 Some 40 million pilchards a year of which were salted in special cellars you can still see and packed into barrels for export to France and Italy.

-Mevagissey is the second largest ﬁshing port in Cornwall.
+Mevagissey is the second-largest ﬁshing port in Cornwall.
 These stunning surroundings and ﬁshing boats have changed only superﬁcially over the centuries.

 A traditional Cornish fishing village, Mevagissey is not built for modernity with it tight single roads, narrow alleyways, small doorframes and petite pubs that are a squeeze to get in to.
 Many of the buildings that are stacked high and painted brightly around the town are constructed from cob and slate.

 The outer harbour wall was rebuilt in 1891 whereas the inner harbour wall dates from its original construction in 1774.
-This beautiful harbour plays a large part in the unique appearance of the little town and is excellent protection for the boats and yachts that moor here.
+This beautiful harbour plays a large part in the unique appearance of the little town and is an excellent protection for the boats and yachts that moor here.